maedemir/Database-System-for-E-learning-management-system/README.md

 - Student
   * student can :
     - Login
+    - Logout
     - Change his/her password
     - View list of his/her courses
-    - View his/her quizzes and answer to them in legal time
+    - View his/her quizzes
+    - Entering an exam in right time and answering to that
     - View list of his/her assignment and submit an answer to each one before its deadline
-    -
+    - Viewing his/her submissions for an assignmemnt
 - Professor
+  * student can :
+    - Login
+    - Logout
+    - Change his/her password
+    - View list of his/her courses
+    - View his/her quizzes
+    - Entering an exam in right time and answering to that
+    - View list of his/her assignment and submit an answer to each one before its deadline
+    - Viewing his/her submissions for an assignmemnt
 - Course
 - Homework
 - Educational Content